riscv-admin/uarch-side-channels/TGs_init/security_domains/Secdom_init.md

 As a consequence, the ISA must be extended for the software to communicate the security constraints to the hardware.

 As a strategy, we would like a unified solution capable of supporting multiple hardware implementations.
-The current approach to side-channel attacks involves individual mitigations for each microarchitectural component that could support covert channels, but this proliferation of idiosyncratic and sometimes incompatible mitigations is not sustainable.
+The current approach to side-channel attacks involves individual mitigation techniques for each microarchitectural component that could support covert channels, but this proliferation of idiosyncratic and sometimes incompatible mitigation techniques is not sustainable.

 ## Summary of the considered technical solution